A vibrant, colorful abstract background featuring blended pastel rainbow colors.

 Late Registration: $398

-Through interactive activities, group discussions, and campus examples of the strategies in action, you’ll learn the answers to common questions in our field, like:
+Through interactive activities, group discussions, and examples of the strategies in action, you’ll work on 3 core areas of creative prevention:

 ⭐And when you apply these strategies, you’ll be able to….⭐